grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/09 Cookies.md

 </CodeGroup>

+This applies only to the cookie for the request in question.
+It isn't sent for any subsequent requests.
-This will only apply the cookie for the request in question, but will not be sent for any subsequent requests.
-If you want to do that you have to add the cookie to a cookie jar, and by default there's a per-VU cookie jar we can interact with to set and inspect cookies:
+To send the cookie for subsequent requests, add it to a cookie jar.
+By default, k6 has a cookie jar for each VU, which you can interact with to set and inspect cookies:

 <CodeGroup labels={[]} lineNumbers={[true]}>